harrison-broadbent/td-calculator/README.md

 There are a few basic tests for the app itself, and some more extensive tests for the actual interest rate calculation function.

-You can run the tests by running —
+Run the tests like so —

 ```bash
 npm run test